Kihagyás

 public class LedDisplay : DisplayBase, IEquipment

-In the LedDisplay class, the functions in the interface must already be written:
+In the LedDisplay class, we already need to implement the methods in the interface:

 public double GetPrice()